thatguyintech/flow-alchemy-hello-world/README.md

 # flow-alchemy-hello-world
-Get your first flow app hooked up to an Alchemy dashboard :)
+Get your first Flow app hooked up to an Alchemy dashboard using the JavaScript SDK.